 10. Whole wheat bread:

-Folic acid is vital for the fetal development in the early stages of pregnancy.
+Folic acid is vital for fetal development in the early stages of pregnancy.
 It is also an essential nutrient in the breast milk.
 Fortified whole grain bread and pasta are good options to increase your daily dose of iron and fiber.

 11. Whole grain cereal: